This example shows how to:

 Use Simulink® Real-Time™ and Simulink Coder™ to deploy an executable version of the model to a real-time target machine.

 Use Simulink Real-Time Explorer on your development computer to change the value of a Simscape run-time parameter on the target machine and to see the effects of the parameter change.

 This example requires an active connection between your development computer and a real-time target machine.
-For information on configuring and connecting your development computer to target hardware, see Simulink Real-Time Setup and Configuration (Simulink Real-Time).
+For information on configuring and connecting your development computer to target hardware, see Get Started with Simulink Real-Time (Simulink Real-Time).

-To prepare to change parameter values on a real-time target machine, configure the Simscape run-time, code generation, and scope parameters for your Simscape model on your development computer.
+To enable your development computer to change parameter values on a real-time target machine, configure the Simscape run-time and code generation parameters for your Simscape model.

 To open the reference model, at the MATLAB® command prompt, enter:

 The model opens and the PreLoadFcn loads parameters for the model to the MATLAB workspace.
 The peak voltage,

 R_resistor, is 10 Ohms, and the step size is

 To allot enough time to see the effects of parameter-tuning on the target machine,